Lose yourself in the rich history and

 visiting the famous Van Gogh and Rembrandt House Museum or taking a canal boat

 cruise from the harbor in front of the Central Station?
-Most of this city is accessible by foot.
+Most of this city is accessible on foot.
 You can also do

-as the many locals do, and ride a bicycle!
+as many locals do, and ride a bicycle!

 From afternoon siestas to sensational tapas,

 this bustling city is proud of its heritage... and it shows.
 Take a stroll through

 Gaudi's famous Park Güell and visit the [still unfinished] Sagrada Familia

 shopping and cuisine, and be sure to try the many tapas including pan con tomate,